Why is skincare so important? Little acts can really add up. Our manager at Urban Body Laser, Janiece, shared this cautionary tale.

 Summertime means sun, shorts, and sandals.
 But with that beach hair and bronzed skin also comes sun damage.
 While prevention is the first line of defense, no one (and no sunscreen) is perfect.
 We’ve listed our top treatments for after-sun care to keep your skin healthy and glowing.

-Exposure to sun, chlorine and salt water can dry out your skin, causing it to peel and flake.
+Microdermabrasion: Exposure to sun, chlorine and salt water can dry out your skin, causing it to peel and flake.
 The buildup of dead skin can make skin appear dull, blotchy and uneven.
 Exfoliation is crucial to help remove sun damage and rejuvenate the skin, leaving it softer and brighter.

 Our microdermabrasion treatments gently rejuvenate the skin with non-invasive exfoliation.
 By removing the outermost layer of dead skin cells, microdermabrasion leaves the skin feeling smoother and dare we say, younger.
 We use the Pristine Precision Diamond Peel System because we love how the densely packed diamonds gently remove top layers of the epidermis, stimulating collagen and elastin production and improving blood flow.
 Microdermabrasion treatments are recommended for all skin types, including sensitive skin.